PD Info Public Domain Information Project

 Popular Song

 1923 - m.
 Harry Warren, w.
 Grant Clarke, Edgar Leslie V - Oh!
 You railway station.
 Oh!
 You pullman train!
 Here's my reservation For my destination Far beyond the western plain.
 C - Home in Pasadena, Home where grass is greener.
 Where honey bees hum melodies And orange tress scent the breeze.
-PD Reprint

 Home on the Range